buwilliams/recifree/README.md

 Recifree, is a **simple**, **fast**, and **ad-free**.
 Start by creating your own profile.
 Add your favorite recipes.
 Share them with friends or keep them as your personal recipe database.

-*Created with love by making recifree completely open-source.*
+*Completely open-source.
+Created with love to increase the joy of cooking.*